 Why choose just one bold hair color when you could have two?
 That’s exactly what skunk stripe hair is all about.
 This daring hair color trend has its roots in the ‘00s, but it feels equal parts throwback, modern, fresh, and punky.
-Skunk dyed hair is definitely a cool girl look that’s here to stay through 2022 with way more than a few prominent celebrities rocking the ‘do.
-Here’s everything you need to know about the trend, including how to pull it off yourself!
+Skunk-dyed hair is definitely a cool girl look that’s here to stay through 2023, with way more than a few prominent celebrities rocking the ‘do.
+Here’s everything you need to know about the trend, including how to pull it off yourself.

 Want to try out skunk hair yourself?
 Start by scheduling an appointment with a colorist.
-Make sure to bring in a few inspiration photographs and explain your vision.
-For even better results, allow your stylist to offer some input, as well.
-They’ll have some insight into what colors to choose, where to place the stripes of color, and even how to cut your new hair to elevate the look.
+Make sure to bring in a few inspirational photographs and explain your vision.
+For even better results, allow your stylist to offer some input.
+They’ll have insight into what colors to choose, where to place the stripes of color, and even how to cut your new hair to elevate the look.

-You’ll also want to add some nourishing products to your regimen in order to keep your hair looking healthy between appointments.
-Start with a shampoo and conditioner duo formulated specifically for color-treated hair, such as L'Oréal Professionnel Vitamino Resveratrol Color Radiance Moisturizing Shampoo and Moisturizing Conditioner.
+You’ll also want to add some nourishing products to your regimen to keep your hair looking healthy between appointments.
+Start with a shampoo and conditioner duo formulated specifically for color-treated hair, such as L'Oréal Professionnel Vitamino Color Shampoo and Conditioner.
 Used together, this duo helps newly-dyed hair look and feel softer, shinier, and more vibrant.

-For an extra treat, you can also use Matrix Total Results Keep Me Vivid Color Velvetizer Protectant Balm after shampooing and conditioning.
+For an extra treat, you can also use Matrix Keep Me Vivid Color Velvetizer Protectant Leave-In after shampooing and conditioning.
 This non-sticky balm protects your hair against damage caused by UV rays and heat to keep your color looking vibrant.

 Your colorist will create a customized game plan, which may involve dyeing your light hair dark again (or vice versa), stripping the color, or going in with more color to create a more subtle contrast.
 Ultimately, how you transition depends on the new look you want to achieve.

-10 Skunk Stripe Hair Colors To Try Now
+25 Skunk Stripe Hair Colors to Try Now

 Here’s some skunk hair inspiration for your next appointment!